bubaley/fastapi-ronin/docs/schemas.md

 # Schemas & Meta: FastAPI Ronin Schema Generation with Tortoise ORM

 FastAPI Ronin offers a powerful schema generation system based on your Tortoise ORM models.
-Using meta class configurations, you can precisely control which fields appear in your API schemas, making it easy to build secure, flexible, and well-structured REST APIs.
+The **primary method** for creating schemas is using the `@decorators.schema` decorator, which provides a simple and intuitive way to link Pydantic models to Tortoise models.
+For advanced use cases requiring fine-grained field control, you can use `build_schema()` with `SchemaMeta` classes as an **additional method**.

 FastAPI Ronin extends the functionality of `pydantic_model_creator` from Tortoise ORM, providing more flexible and secure schema generation for FastAPI.